IbcAlpha/IBC/README.md

 Downloads
 ---------

-If you just want to use TwsAutomater without modifying it, you should download the latest official release ZIP which you can find [here](https://github.com/tradewright/TwsAutomater/releases/latest).
+If you just want to use IBC without modifying it, you should download the latest official release ZIP which you can find [here](https://github.com/IbcAlpha/IBC/releases/latest).

 User Guide
 ----------

-Please see the [TwsAutomater User Guide](userguide.md) for installation and usage instructions.
+Please see the [IBC User Guide](userguide.md) for installation and usage instructions.
 The User Guide is also included as a PDF file in the download ZIP.